 The total trip distance is 28,639 miles (according to JAL’s Total Mileage Calculator), which would cost 110,000 miles in economy, 160,000 miles in business class, and 250,000 miles in first class!

-A minor caveat to consider is that Air France doesn’t allow first class award bookings, so you’ll have to plan another itinerary that allows you to fly first class the whole way.
+A minor caveat to consider is that Air France, Malaysia Airlines, and Korean Air don’t allow first class award bookings, so you’ll have to plan another itinerary that allows you to fly first class the whole way.
 We think 160,000 miles in business class is the best redemption for this particular itinerary.

 Here’s another redemption you can take in first class: